-What is vision?
-Well, let’s begin with a disclaimer: I’ve not been able to find a single definition of vision.
+Well, let’s begin with a disclaimer: I’ve not been able to find a single definition.
 On the contrary, I’ve found scores of them!
 That’s why I’ve always encouraged leaders to find a definition they like and be sure everyone in their organization defines it the same way.

 There are two very different definitions of vision that I really like.
 One, the more detailed, comes from Jim Collins.
 I discovered this years ago - before he was famous.
 He was a professor at Stanford when he defined vision as a composite of three things…

 Your Core Values – The beliefs that will drive your behavior

 Your Mission – A big goal that you plan to achieve in 5 – 7 years

 It’s a little clunky – but I like it.

 The other definition I find powerful is from Bill Hybels, the pastor at one of America’s largest churches.
 He says, “Vision is a picture of the future that stirs passion in you.”
 Using his definition, the vision can be articulated in a phrase, a sentence, a paragraph or a sermon.
 It’s all about the picture!

 It is critical to define vision, but there are several other things about it that are equally critical.